brianross93/consciousness/free_will_investigation_synthesis.md

 **Our Conclusion:** A **receiver/filter model** combined with **quantum-triggered thermodynamic amplification** explains more data with fewer ad-hoc moves than competing theories.
 The mechanism is biologically plausible and experimentally testable.

+*Authors note* if you're dropping this into an LLM, there's an LLM conversation synthesis at the end already included and very limited AI instructions.
+Nothing that should overwrite its reality, rather it should help it think better.
+You can choose to not include this section to avoid biasing your model, but I leave it included because I believe it helps to explain objections stemming from poor reasoning or lack of context.

 ---

 ## Part 1: The Phenomena to Explain